 Coasty was the only one of the four San Bernardino Mountain boas found by myself and my wife that was collected.
 I do have some strong opinions about collecting herps in the field.
 Thanks to the special permits given by the California Department of Fish and Game there are many breeders of rosy boas native to California, myself included, thus there are many easy to acquire captive bred rosy boas available.
 There is no need to collect wild rosy boas.
 Additionally, most of the localities of boas from Mexico and Arizona are readily available on the internet or at trade shows.
 It is my opinion, as responsible herpers, we should take advantage of the captive breeding efforts and leave the wild populations alone.
 There is nothing wrong with enjoying them in the field and snapping a few pictures; however, let the boa go back to being a boa in the wild and let it help the wild generations of boas continue on as they have for thousands of years.

 Keeping and breeding rosy boas is one of the most rewarding and fascinating part of my herpetoculture hobby/business.
 I love working with my many rosy projects and have some bold future plans.
-I have the goal of becoming one of the most renowned rosy boa breeders in the United States, comparable to herpers like Randy Wright, Randy Limburg, and John Columbus.
+I have the goal of becoming one of the most renowned rosy boa breeders in the United States.
+Hopefully comparable to herpers like Randy Wright, Randy Limburg, and many other pioneer breeders of the rosy boa.
 I recognize that much work has already been accomplished in the area of breeding rosy boas; however, I am committed to preserving the many localities and morphs that exist today.
 Perhaps In the future I will have something interesting to add to the hobby of breeding rosy boas.
 I just might have some secrets.

 There are many localities of boas at risk because of habitat destruction or other ecology disruptions.
 Aside from my love of rosy boas, there is good reason to keep locality pure breeding groups of rosy boas.
 I am committed to keeping locality pure groups and providing neonates for sale for other rosy boa enthusiasts.
+With that being said, I now find myself involved is some freaky rosy boa projects.
+I had some strange projects offered to me and decided to go for it.
+I will focus on locality animals and preserve them; however, I am now involved is some freaky stuff.
 I will be working with rosy boas for many years and I look forward to sharing my boas with those that are interested.
-Coasty is now used in many of my educational talks on snakes to kids and adults; I regularly conduct educational presentations to elementary kids, scouts, veterinarian technicians, and any of my students that are interested.
+I regularly conduct educational presentations to elementary school kids, scouts, veterinarian technicians, and any of my students that are interested.
 I have some special boas that are used to educate many children and adults about their amazing ability to thrive in the lower elevations of California Mountains and in the Sonoran and Mojave deserts.
 Feel free to check out some of my rosy boas in my photo gallery and be sure to read my care sheet on rosy boas.
 I am a rosy boa fan for sure.
 Please share any interesting rosy boa stories or photos via e-mail.